mitchallen/microservice-dynamo/README.md

 ### Example

+You can find working examples in the examples folder of the git repo.

+* __examples / table-list__ - demos how to read a list of tables in the DynamoDB
+* __examples / music-post__ - demos how to post a record to the DynamoDB (see README for script to create Music table)

-You can find a working example here:
+You can also find a working example here:

 * [https://bitbucket.org/mitchallen/microservice-demo-table-list](https://bitbucket.org/mitchallen/microservice-demo-table-list)